Software Packages

 /path/to/software_downloads/shapeit5/static_bins/ligate_static

-4. Test the Tools
+5. Test the Tools

 Confirm that the tools work by running:

-phase_common_static -h
+phase_common_static --help

-ligate_static -h
+ligate_static --help

 Alternative Installation Option